mdpiper/web-services/docs/web-server.md

 ```

 Test the web server by going to the IP address of the EC2 instance.
-If no content has been placed in the webroot, `/var/www/html`, you should see the Apache test page with a helpful message.
+If no content has been placed in the document root, `/var/www/html`, you should see the Apache test page with a welcome message.

-## Notes
+## References

-* Use the CSDMS 4 billing account on CloudBank to keep this work separate from OpenEarthscape.
+* *Tutorial: Install a LAMP server on AL2*: https://docs.aws.amazon.com/linux/al2/ug/ec2-lamp-amazon-linux-2.html